Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Results

 The average damping coefficients of the grating in Fig.~\ref{fig:eigenvalues} are $\braket{\mu_y^y}_{\lambda'} \approx -\SI{9.4e-4}{\per\second}$ and $\braket{\mu_\phi^\phi}_{\lambda'} \approx -\SI{1.2e-3}{\per\second}$.
+For the V-mirror, the damping coefficients averaged over the $0.2c$-Doppler band are $\braket{\myy}_{\lambda'} = \braket{\mpp}_{\lambda'} \approx -\SI{3.4e-4}{\per\second}$.
 Thus, over a wavelength range corresponding to $v_f = 0.2c$, we see almost 3 times improvement in the translational damping coefficient and almost 4 times improvement in the rotational damping coefficient compared to the best V-mirror sail.
 Therefore, even over a broad wavelength range, damping enhancement is possible through nanostructured-dispersion design.
-The average real-part of the eigenvalues over wavelength are of order $\Re(\xi_\text{dominant}) \sim -10^{-5}$ and $\Re(\xi_\text{weak}) \sim -10^{-2}$.
-While optimizing Eq.~\eqref{eq:FOM} ensures the average of the real-part eigenvalues over wavelength is negative, there may be wavelength ranges where the real part becomes positive.
-For instance, $\Re(\xi_\text{dominant})$ becomes positive beyond $\beta = 0.17$ in Fig.~\ref{fig:eigenvalues}.
-In this case, the dominant-eigenvalue real part is 10 times smaller than the weak-eigenvalue real part (note the log scale), so the effect on stability is likely minimal.
+The average real-part of the eigenvalues over wavelength are of order $\braket{\Re(\xi_\text{dominant})}_{\lambda'} \sim \SI{-e-5}{\per\second}$ and $\braket{\Re(\xi_\text{weak})}_{\lambda'} \sim \SI{-e-2}{\per\second}$.
+The dominant mode has a long characteristic decay timescale of around 30~hours, whereas the weak mode decays over a timescale of \SI{100}{\second}.
+Relative to the acceleration period of around 10~minutes, the weak mode is strongly attenuated.
+The dominant mode is only mildly damped, but does not grow on average over the acceleration phase, which may not be the case for sails optimized purely for marginal stability~\cite{Ilic:2019aa}.
+Although the average of the real-part eigenvalues over wavelength is negative as prescribed by Eq.~\eqref{eq:FOM}, there may be wavelength ranges where the real part becomes positive.
+For instance, $\Re(\xi_\text{dominant})$ becomes positive beyond $\beta = 0.17$ in Fig.~\ref{fig:eigenvalues}(c).
+In general, these growth regions endanger beam-riding stability, especially over long times or when the sail encounters sustained perturbations.
+However, in this case, the dominant-eigenvalue real part is 10 times smaller than the weak-eigenvalue real part (note the log scale) and corresponds to a growth timescale of at least 3~hours.
+Given that the growth for this optimized grating only occurs in the final 15\% of the acceleration phase (minutes long at most), the effect on stability is minimal.
 We have found gratings with negative real-part eigenvalues over the entire velocity range, but their average real-part eigenvalue magnitudes were smaller than those in Fig.~\ref{fig:eigenvalues}(c).